alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 python client.py --partition-id 1
 ```

 As soon as the second client connects with the server, the first FL round will commence.
-At the end you should see a log printed by the server like this one (it might look different if you use Flower 1.8 or higher):
+At the end you should see a log printed by the server like this one (it might in future versions of Flower, 1.8+):

 ```bash
 INFO flwr 2024-03-19 07:42:22,936 | app.py:163 | Starting Flower server, config: ServerConfig(num_rounds=3, round_timeout=None)